 ‘This makes it very difficult for Palestinians who, for example, are escaping a military conflict or who are prosecuted because of their sexual orientation, to seek asylum anywhere,’ Mamun explains.
 ‘The UNRWA’s main goal is to provide Palestinians with the basic needs – food, basic education, and basic healthcare – but their mandate does not exceed this.
 Moreover, even with regard to the basic needs, the UNRWA has been in a chronic funding crisis for years.

-The Excellence Center regularly organizes trips to Palestinian refugee camps in Hebron and Bethlehem, such as Al-Fawar and Aida camp, to show the volunteers and students what life is like in the center.
+The Excellence Center regularly organizes trips and guided tours to Palestinian refugee camps in Hebron and Bethlehem, such as Al-Fawar and Aida camp, to show the volunteers and students what life is like in the center.
 If you volunteer as an English teacher, you may occasionally teach inside refugee camps.

 Upon your visit, you will be able to hear peoples’ stories about how they became refugees and what hardships they face living in camps.
 In addition, the center will provide a translator who can translate conversations and explain more about the history of the camps.